where we have been and where we are going

 and thanks to her Leeds Postcards is still here.

-of the company.
-(It is a beautifully produced book in hardback
+were eager to publish it.
+(It is a beautifully produced book

 we're keeping on keeping on...